julianklotz/notes/sql-duplicate-combinations.md

-# Finding duplicate combinations of values
+# Finding duplicate combinations of values in SQL

 Recently, I was trying to add a constraint to an existing table to enforce that certain combinations of values were unique.